All Articles

 Closing thought

 ChatGPT Shopping isn't a future trend.
 It's a current discovery channel that already influences purchase decisions for tens of millions of buyers.
-The brands that treat it as a dedicated surface, with measurement and ongoing optimization, will own the small recommendation set.
+The brands treating it as a dedicated surface, with measurement and ongoing optimization, will own the small recommendation set.
 The ones that don't will watch competitors take the slots.
-Honeyb tracks how AI models surface your products and your competitors' products across every major engine, daily, so you can see exactly where you're winning and where you're not.
+Run a free visibility check on your top-selling product categories to see where you currently surface, then work back from there.